cubernetes/42_minishell/README.md

 - 🟥 execution of scripts via arguments
 - 🟥 sourcing of $HOME/.mshrc if it exists
 - 🟥 when invoked with `-l` or the first character of argv0 is a hyphen (`-`) (login shell)
-    - 🟥 sourcing of $HOME/.msh_profile if it exists, otherwise $HOME/.profile if it exists
+    - 🟥 sourcing of $HOME/.msh_profile if it exists
 - 🟥 handling of line continuations in the following contexts:
     - 🟥 unfinished single quote
     - 🟥 unfinished double quote